mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 { value: undefined, done: true }
 ```

 So we were right!
-Whatever you pass into the `throw` method as an argument will become an error object that actually get's thrown inside the generator.
+Whatever you pass into the `throw` method as an argument will become the error object that actually gets thrown inside the generator.

 One more thing.
-Similarily as with `return` method, a value returned inside the `catch` block will become a value that gets *returned* by the `throw` method.
+Similar to the `return` method, a value returned inside the `catch` block will become a value that gets returned by the `throw` method.

 So this code: